zobront/regal-raptors/README.md

-# Reagl Raptor Rescue Club
+# Regal Raptor Rescue Club

 Regal Raptors are a collection of Ethereum NFTs created by multiple artists with 100% of proceeds going to raptor conservation (hawk, falcon, eagle, and owl).
 Each image is a Founding Member token redeemable for in-person raptor experiences coming 2022-2024.